The Quality Standard for sustainable investing

 Other strategy

-Another way to favour more sustainable issuers in the selection process, if recognized by the CLA.
+Another credible and well-founded way to favour more sustainable issuers in the selection process, if recognized by the CLA.

 Transparency